Bjarga/WODFIT-L3T16/README.md

 ## Install Dependencies:

-    Run the following command from the root directory to install all dependencies: npm install
+    Run the following command from the fornt end and backend root directory to install all dependencies: npm install

 ## Running the Application: